TaxFoundation/data/facts-and-figures/2016/README.md

 #### Source

-Scott Mackey and Joseph Henchman, [Wireless Taxation in the United States 2014, Tax Foundation Fiscal Fact No. 441 (Oct.
-2014)](http://taxfoundation.org/article/wireless-taxation-united-states-2014), based on methodology from Council on State Taxation
+Scott Mackey and Joseph Henchman, [Wireless Taxation in the United States 2014, Tax Foundation Fiscal Fact No. 490 (Nov.
+2015)](http://taxfoundation.org/article/record-high-taxes-and-fees-wireless-consumers-2015)

 ### <a id="table29"></a>Table 29.
 Sales Tax Treatment of Groceries, Candy, and Soda

-As of January 1, 2015
+As of January 1, 2016

 This data set categorizes whether and how states include groceries, candy, and soda in their sales tax base.